 GoodSAM is a crowdsourcing platform used by most UK ambulance services.
 In Scotland we use the GoodSAM Responder smartphone app to alert registered volunteers to an OHCA which has occurred near their location.
 A volunteer who is alerted can choose to attend if they are available, and can help perform CPR or fetch a defibrillator while an ambulance is en route.
 GoodSAM is an effective mechanism for providing vital extra help in the crucial early minutes of a cardiac arrest.
+To support volunteers, welfare support is offered following the acceptance of an alert.

-Figure 28 Shows a wallet card advertising GoodSam in Scotland.
+Figure 29 shows a wallet card advertising GoodSAM in Scotland.
 Scan the QR code for further information or to sign up.
-Requirements for volunteering are over 18 years old, photographic ID (e.g., drivers licence, passport), and either online or in person CPR familiarisation.
+Requirements for volunteering are over 18 years old, photographic ID (e.g., drivers licence, passport), and either online or in-person CPR familiarisation.

 A limited deployment of GoodSAM involving only Scottish Ambulance Service staff began in 2019.
 The system was paused during the COVID-19 pandemic and launched for use by the general public in October 2022.
-In the reporting period from April 1st 2022 to March 31st 2023, 577 new users were registered by SAS; Figure 29 shows the cumulative number of sign-ups during this period.
-There are currently 2,058 users visible to the Service.
+In the reporting period from April 1st 2023 to March 31st 2024, 394 new users were registered by SAS; Figure 30 shows the cumulative number of sign-ups during this period.
+There are currently 2,452 users visible to the Service.
 Additionally, there is a small number of other volunteers who have registered directly with GoodSAM who may also be alerted to OHCA in Scotland.